 - The supporting party is planning on retiring

 - The supporting party suffered a serious injury or illness which either limited their ability to work, or whose medical costs were prohibitive

-Alimony agreements like temporary alimony, permanent alimony, and rehabilitative alimony can all be modified depending on the exact circumstances, but rehabilitative alimony cannot.
+Alimony agreements like temporary alimony, permanent alimony, and rehabilitative alimony can all be modified depending on the circumstances, but rehabilitative alimony cannot.
 Of course, the courts will require that the supporting party provide proof of these changed circumstances, as well as current financial information for both parties, so having an experienced Bergen County alimony reduction attorney on your side can be extremely beneficial towards effectively proving these changed circumstances, and presenting complete and accurate financial information to the courts.

 Increasing Alimony Payments

 On the other hand, a dependent party may also seek an increase in their alimony payments should certain circumstances change.
-As with alimony reductions, there is no definitive list of changed circumstances which qualify for a alimony increase, but some of the most commonly cited circumstances which can warrant an increase in alimony payments include:
+As with alimony reductions, there is no definitive list of changed circumstances which qualify for an alimony increase, but some of the most commonly cited circumstances which can warrant an increase in alimony payments include: